shaileshpandit141/quick-shorts/README.md

-# Django and React Boilerplate with JWT Authentication
+# Django, React and TypeScript Boilerplate with JWT Authentication

-This project is a boilerplate for setting up a web application using Django for the backend with JWT (JSON Web Token) authentication, and React for the frontend.
+This project is a boilerplate for setting up a web application using Django for the backend with JWT (JSON Web Token) authentication, and React with TypeScript for the frontend.

 ## Features

-- Django backend with custom user model (using username, email)
+- Django backend with custom user model (using email authentication)
 - JWT Authentication for all actions
-- React frontend setup with Create React App
+- React with TypeScript frontend setup with Create React App
 - Integration between Django and React

 ## Requirements